echoes1971/rhobee/docs/ROADMAP.md

 - [ ] GitHub OAuth login
 - [ ] Facebook OAuth login (optional)
 - [ ] Link existing account with OAuth
-- [ ] OAuth user creation with default permissions // 👤 Roberto: YES !
+- [ ] OAuth user creation with:  // 👤 Roberto: YES !
+  - [ ] default permissions rwx------
+  - [ ] it will have its private group and then will be linked to the group "Guest" that has ID "-4" (use the type UserGroup)

 ---